ncovercash/dutch-fork-runners/md/home.md

 ---

-#### Summer Camp Info (July 2024)
+#### Summer Camp Info (July 14-18, 2024)

 We will have an optional week of day activities July 14-18.
-More information to come via our [calendar](/Calendar) and Remind system.
+More information, and Registration form.
+Also available via our [calendar](/Calendar) and Remind system.
 Camp fee will be paid directly to our Booster Club

 ---